iamstevenalexander/customer-success-portfolio/playbooks/qbr-questions.md

+> A framework of questions designed to turn Quarterly Business Reviews into strategic conversations that uncover adoption barriers, growth opportunities, and renewal drivers.

 # QBR Questions that Drive Adoption
 Quarterly Business Reviews (QBRs) aren’t just about reporting numbers — they’re about creating alignment, uncovering opportunities, and ensuring the customer’s goals are tied to product value.
 These are the core questions I use to guide conversations and drive meaningful outcomes: